-At eighteen, I moved away from Corner Brook, Newfoundland and Labrador for university in Halifax, Nova Scotia.
-I didn’t fully know then what a gem of a hometown I was leaving behind.
-Fast-forward twenty-plus years and I now get goosebumps driving into this city.
 Tree-covered and nestled in a valley at the bottom of the Bay of Islands, Corner Brook has undeniable striking beauty.
-And yet, it’s often left off the “places to visit” in NL lists.
+And yet, it’s often left off the “places to visit” in Newfoundland and Labrador (NL) lists.
 That’s because Corner Brook is admittedly the poor cousin to other western and northern Newfoundland destinations like Gros Morne National Park and nearby Humber Valley.
 But Corner Brook is every bit a hidden gem and one you ought to bucket-list in 2019.

 The city’s official “Come Home Year Week” is a ten-day event taking place July 19-28, 2019 and it’s the perfect time to visit this western NL city.